vaam-store/eat-ui/ARCHITECHTURE.md

 ### Key Animation Decisions

-- **Stay with Framer Motion or react-spring for all UI/SVG/DOM animations.** These tools use the browser’s GPU-accelerated `transform` and `opacity` for excellent performance on both modern and older mobile devices.
-- **Do NOT use WASM for simple UI/UX animation:** For 2–3 SVG "vines" or basic UI/UX motions, JavaScript-based libraries are more than sufficient and simpler to integrate.
-- **WASM is only justified for real, heavy, or “simulation” logic** (many objects, advanced physics).
-Generally not needed for a decorative/animated UI.
 - **Keep all animated blocks modular and dynamically loaded:** Use Next.js dynamic imports (with `ssr: false`) for Three.js, Pixi.js, or WASM-powered components so they don’t impact the initial bundle.

 ---

 ## 🔒 Mobile & Performance Considerations

-- Core animation libraries (Framer Motion, etc.) are highly optimized, using GPU transforms and batching—**safe for low-end mobile devices**.
+- Core animation libraries are highly optimized, using GPU transforms and batching—**safe for low-end mobile devices**.
 - Keep SVGs optimized and simple, avoid excessive DOM elements.
 - Only load heavy/complex assets (3D, WASM, Pixi.js) on-demand, never on initial load.
 - Regularly audit performance, especially on real/old mobile devices using browser dev tools.